Masai Ujiri: 2019 NBA Finals incident

 Following the altercation, the Alameda County Sheriff's Office stated that it would be recommending charges of battery against Ujiri.
 The deputy involved claimed to have suffered a concussion from the incident and sought $75,000 US for his alleged injuries.
 The investigation ended on September 21.
 Following a private meeting on October 21, 2019, with Ujiri, his attorneys and Assistant District Attorney Terry Wiley, which was held at the Sheriff's Department, Assistant District Attorney Teresa Drenick announced that the District Attorney's office would not take further action in connection with the incident.

 Deputy Alan Strickland's body camera footage was released in August 2020.
 The footage showed Ujiri reaching for his game credentials, but neither the purple trophy credential or the yellow armband credential needed to access the court postgame is seen before the deputy shoved Ujiri twice in the chest.
 The footage revealed that the deputy, not Ujiri, initiated the physical contact.

 On October 6, 2020, Strickland's lawyers filed a motion to dismiss a counterclaim to a lawsuit from Ujiri.
 A Zoom hearing was scheduled for November 17.

 Ujiri subsequently dropped his countersuit against Alameda County sheriff's deputy Alan Strickland.
 The sheriff's deputy dropped his lawsuit against Ujiri on February 10, 2021.

+Toronto Tempo

+On March 31, 2026, Ujiri joined the ownership group of the Toronto Tempo, the Women's National Basketball Association franchise that began playing in the league's 2026 season.
+The ownership group is led by businessman Larry Tanenbaum, a board member of Toronto Raptors parent company Maple Leaf Sports & Entertainment who worked closely with Ujiri during his time there.

+As part of his role with the franchise, Ujiri and the Tempo plan to jointly launch a global coaching mentorship program, called Tempo Rising, that will offer professional support to emerging women-identifying and non-binary basketball coaches.

+Dallas Mavericks

+On May 4, 2026, Ujiri was hired by the Dallas Mavericks as team President and Alternate Governor.